oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/about-us.md

 meet_the_team:
   title: "Meet the Team"
-  description: "The WebDev team is lead under the direction of Vincent Ferretti, the WebDev team includes FTEs, contractors and students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."
+  description: "The team is lead under the direction of Vincent Ferretti, Director, Genome Informatics.
+The OICR WebDev team includes FTEs, contractors and students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."

 team:
   - name: "Joseph Yamada"